waheedullahkhan001/audio-processor/README.md

 ```
 g++ audio.cpp -o audio.exe -lportaudio
 ```
-You will also have to include some DLL files in the same folder as the executable.
+You may also have to include some DLL files in the same folder as the executable.
 You can find them in the `C:\msys64\ucrt64\bin` folder.
 Copy the following files to the same folder as the executable:

 - libgcc_s_seh-1.dll
 - libstdc++-6.dll
 - libwinpthread-1.dll
 - portaudio_x64.dll

 > **Note:** You may want to add the bin folder of the ucrt64 toolchain to environment variable PATH to run the program from anywhere.
-Which is this in my case: `C:\msys64\ucrt64\bin`
+Which in my case was: `C:\msys64\ucrt64\bin`